Endava/cats/docs/getting-started/interpreting-results.md

 :::tip
 If you want to have history for CATS runs you can use the `--timestampReports` argument.
 This will create sub-folders for each run within the `cats-reports` folder with the corresponding timestamp.
 :::

+## Execution summary

+Recent reports also include the configured quality-gate status, stop-condition status, and execution summaries.
+A run can stop before all generated tests are executed because of `--stopAfterTests`, `--stopAfterErrors`, or `--stopAfterTimeInSec`; tests already executed remain included in the summary.